Tesla's Musk pushed for SolarCity deal despite major cash crunch: lawsuit

-(Reuters) - Tesla Inc Chief Executive Elon Musk urged investors to approve the 2016 purchase of SolarCity at a big premium to its market value despite knowing the solar installer faced a cash crunch and publicly stating he had recused himself from involvement in the deal, according to court documents unsealed on Monday.
+(Reuters) - Tesla Inc (TSLA.O) Chief Executive Elon Musk urged investors to approve the 2016 purchase of SolarCity at a big premium to its market value despite knowing the solar installer faced a cash crunch and publicly stating he had recused himself from involvement in the deal, according to court documents unsealed on Monday.

 The filing was part of a lawsuit by Tesla shareholders alleging the company’s board breached its duties to investors by approving the $2.6 billion acquisition of the struggling company, which was run by Musk’s first cousins and of which he was a chairman and the largest stakeholder.
 The former SolarCity operations have been a drag on Tesla, with panel installations slumping since they were acquired.